ASDA Logo

 Is Asda a brand?

-Yes, it is a registered trademark representing a chain of stores across the UK headquartered in Leeds.
-It is well-known for offering various products, from groceries to clothing.
+Yes, it is a registered trademark representing a chain of stores across the UK, headquartered in Leeds.
+It is well-known for offering a wide range of products, from groceries to clothing.
 The company operates several brands to meet different customer needs:

 • Extra Special: Premium quality products at competitive prices, focusing on gourmet and high-end items.